ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 Each rocblas_internal_ostream associated with a file points to a single rocblas_internal_ostream::worker with a std::shared_ptr, for writing to the file.
 The worker is mapped from the device id and inode corresponding to the file.
 More than one rocblas_internal_ostream can point to the same worker.

-This means that if more than one rocblas_internal_ostream is writing to a single output file, they will share the same rocblas_internal_ostream::worker.
+This means if more than one rocblas_internal_ostream is writing to a single output file, they will share the same rocblas_internal_ostream::worker.

 The << operator for rocblas_internal_ostream is overloaded.
 Output is first accumulated in rocblas_internal_ostream::os, a std::ostringstream buffer.
 Each rocblas_internal_ostream has its own os std::ostringstream buffer, so strings in os will not be garbled.